-- (1) If a Minister does not furnish an answer to a question on notice within 30 days of the asking of that question and does not, within that period, provide to the Member who asked the question an explanation satisfactory to that Member as to why an answer has not been provided - - (a) at the conclusion of the normal time for answering questions on notice on any day after that period the Member may ask the relevant Minister for an explanation; and - (b) at the conclusion of any such explanation the Member may move, without notice, "That the Council take note of the explanation". - (2) In the event that a Minister does not provide an explanation, notice may forthwith be given of a motion regarding the Minister's failure to provide either an answer or an explanation to a question on notice which can only be debated during General Business. - (3) Members may also make a statement within the time allocated for "Statements on reports and papers", provided that at least one day's notice of intention to make such statement is given by a Member.
+- (1) If a Minister does not furnish an answer to a question on notice within 30 days of the asking of that question and does not, within that period, provide to the Member who asked the question an explanation satisfactory to that Member as to why an answer has not been provided - - (a) at the conclusion of the normal time for answering questions on notice, a non-Government Member on a Wednesday, and a Government Member on a Thursday, after that period, may ask the relevant Minister for an explanation; and - (b) at the conclusion of any such explanation the Member may move, without notice, "That the Council take note of the explanation". - (2) In the event that a Minister does not provide an explanation, notice may forthwith be given of a motion regarding the Minister's failure to provide either an answer or an explanation to a question on notice which can only be debated during General Business. - (3) Members may also make a statement within the time allocated for "Statements on reports and papers", provided that at least one day's notice of intention to make such statement is given by a Member.